On the complexity of estimating ground state entanglement and free energy: Main technical lemmas

 \subsection{Entropy verification in $\qqQAM$}

 Here we show how to verify entropy in $\qqQAM$.
-This approach has previously appeared in \cite{KGN19}[proof of Lemma~33] and is based on ideas from \cite{BST08}[Section~5].
+This approach has previously appeared in \cite[proof of Lemma~33]{KGN19} and is based on ideas from \cite[Section~5]{BST08}.
 We explicitly state the procedure as a lemma for completeness and to hopefully ease further use.